-- 5.1 A money market fund may only invest in non-deposit investments with a remaining term to maturity of not more than two years. - 5.2 A money market fund should maintain a dollar-weighted average portfolio maturity that does not exceed 12 months.
-The dollar-weighted average portfolio maturity should be calculated
+- 5.1 A money market fund may only invest in non-deposit investments with a remaining term to maturity of not more than two years. - 5.2 A money market fund should maintain a dollar-weighted average portfolio life that does not exceed 12 months.
+This should be weighted based on the market value of each non-deposit